FREQUENTLY ASKED QUESTIONS

 Criterion 1 keeps us focused on works that offer a striking glimpse into our Catholic past, as we tell the "story" of each in our Series Editor's Preface.
 Criteria 2 and 3 serve our goal of demonstrating the historical continuity of Catholic doctrine across time and space.
 Finally, Criterion 4 keeps our work "open source" for further research.

-5. Will you be republishing the 1992 Catechism of the Catholic Church?
+5. Will you be republishing the Catechism of the Catholic Church (CCC)?

-No. Although the tremendously important 1992 Catechism stands as “a sure norm for teaching the faith and thus a valid and legitimate instrument for ecclesial communion" as described by Pope St. John Paul II (cf. Fidei Depositum n.
-3), because our Index is limited to works that have entered the public domain (see FAQ #3 above), it typically comprises publications that appeared prior to 1963.
-Furthermore, our printed hardcover series will not comprise all the many texts that we are remastering for deployment in our digital platform.
+No. Originally issued in 1992 by Pope John Paul II, the CCC was termed “a sure norm for teaching the faith" (Fidei Depositum n.
+3), and has been revised on several points in the years following.
+Because our Index is limited to works that have entered the public domain (see FAQ #3 above), it comprises static publications that appeared prior to 1963.
+Furthermore, our printed hardcover series will not comprise all of the many texts that we are remastering for deployment in our digital platform.

 6. Is the Index intended to replace the various contemporary catechisms?